Blackrosedigital/digital-assets/README.md

 - Images
   sourced from royalty free site Unsplash.
 Images were then converted using [iloveimg](https://www.iloveimg.com/) for resizing images. and resized to reduce file sizes and in turn loading times.

-- The Logo was designed by my grapgic designer who also created the brand styling.
+- The Logo was designed by my graphic designer who also created the brand styling.
     ![Logo](/assets/images/docs/DA-logo.png)

 ## Features